PabloPapito/Job-offer-analyse---from-my-course./README.md

 # Job-offer-analyse---from-my-course.

 Teacher at our course provided me some data about job offers on one of job portal in Poland, a I needed to analyse it with Pandas.

+I also needed to wisualize it in matplotlib, but I prefer plotly..